jfcross4/advanced_stats/hibbs.md

 # Bootstrap Samples for Uncertainty

-We can use bootstrapping to estimate the uncertainty in our slope and intercept.
-We'll created 1000 bootstrapped samples of the data (while keeping the pairings between vote share and growth intact) and for each bootstrap sample create a best-fit line.
+We can use bootstrapping to estimate the uncertainty in the slope and intercept of our best-fit line.
+We'll created 1000 bootstrap samples of the data (while keeping the pairings between vote share and growth intact) and for each bootstrap sample create a best-fit line.

 ```r
 bootstraps <- hibbs %>%